sandermvanvliet/HttpClientRegistration/README.md

 ```

 This'll be repeated 4 times for each type, the interesting bits are the first and last line. `HttpClientHandler` is the inner most handler and, according to docs, the one that is managed by the `IHttpClientFactory`.
 The first line is the typed client that either consumes `HttpClient` of the factory (look at the different types to see which).

+Sample of a full run can be found [here](output.txt)

+The short of it: _It doesn't matter how you register._

+However it does matter how you resolve, if you resolve a typed client and keep that in a singleton you'll keep using the same `HttpClient` and `HttpClientHandler`.